 This is the neighborhood of Rio de Janeiro made famous thanks to the song written in the 1960s by composer Antonio Carlos Jobim and lyricist Vinicius de Moraes.
 However, it was written to reflect an area brimming with art, music, culture and nearly fifty years later Ipanema has retained the same vibrant character in addition to a stunning beach.

 * Rio’s painted favelas

 If you are prepared to explore somewhere off the beaten track which may not be as safe as you are used to, then join a guided tour of one of Rio’s most interesting shanty towns.
-Two artists transformed this tough area into a work of art and in the process they have given the local residents huge pride in their neighbourhood.
+Two artists transformed this tough area into a work of art and in the process, they have given the local residents huge pride in their neighborhood.